 - Advanced quote discount: If you get a quote within the seven to 60 days before your policy is set to renew, you could be eligible for savings from Erie.

-- Multi-policy discount: Erie offers a discount if you combine a homeowners insurance policy with either a car or life insurance policy.
+- Multi-policy discount: Like many other companies, this one offers a discount if you combine a homeowners insurance policy with either a car or life insurance policy.

 What coverages does Erie Insurance Group offer?